The fledgling Birds of Prey must escape O-Ren’s bomb and catch the Chechen in these climactic chapters to my fanfiction!

 Luckily, her reflexes were quick enough to grab Batgirl’s cape before she fell too far away.

 Batgirl’s line pulled the trio up to the open skylight on the roof.
-Black Canary pulled herself to the roof and then lowered a hand down to Batgirl.
+Black Canary pulled herself onto the roof and then lowered a hand down to Batgirl.

 The Gotham vigilante detached the grappling gun and line from her belt and dropped it down to Sonya.
 The Seattle detective took the gun and released Batgirl’s cape.